Tutorial | Governance basics#

 Tip

 You’ll notice the presence of a Block icon. icon, indicating that the project, bundle, and model aren’t governed.
-We’ll get to this soon!
+You’ll understand this soon!

 Filter governable items#